Gabrielvilabracho/ai-automation-agent/ai-automation-agent/README.md

 ## Support

 If you have problems or questions:
+1. Run `python check_setup.py` for diagnostics
-1. Check the documentation
+2. Check the troubleshooting section above
-2. Search existing issues
+3. Search existing issues
-3. Create a new issue with problem details
+4. Create a new issue with problem details

 ---